ReubenJPitts/treesearch/readme.md

 0 - 502035 - 515240 - 418500 -  - OBJ - cei/p()
 ~~~

-Translation: At the Esalican bonudary in the city Casontonia, Caso Cantovios Aprufclanos set up pillars and his allies brought a sacred gift to Angitia on behalf of Marsian legions.
+Translation: *At the Esalican bonudary in the city Casontonia, Caso Cantovios Aprufclanos set up pillars and his allies brought a sacred gift to Angitia on behalf of Marsian legions.* The syntactic analysis in this case is a little dubious, but this will allow the "smart" syntactic functions to be demonstrated all the more clearly.

 Imagine that we want to find the parent of *finem* "boundary" (Token_ID 418502).
 Using the "dumb" function, this finds: